datacarpentry/semester-biology/exercises/Repro-climate-space.md

    the data for a single bioclim variable using the `$`, e.g., `climate$bio1`, and run extract on this single raster.

-*Challenge (optional)*: If you want to challenge yourself trying making a single plot with all three species, either all on the same plot of split over three faceted subplots.
+*Challenge - optional*: If you want to challenge yourself trying making a single plot with all three species, either all on the same plot of split over three faceted subplots.